 - Who wouldn’t?
 That’s the question.
 Princess Cruises provide vacations to suit every preference.

-- Kids and families: Organized activities and family fun are plentiful on the fully equipped Princess ships.
+- Kids and families: Organized activities and family fun are plentiful on the fully equipped Princess Cruise Ships.

 - Refined guests: Princess Cruises knows how to deliver the unobtrusive luxury, as well as the onboard enrichment activities, that contribute to a memorable cruise vacation.

-- Corporate meetings and affinity groups: The large and comfortable Princess ships have meeting space and services to accommodate groups and meetings.
+- Corporate meetings and affinity groups: The large and comfortable Princess Cruise Ships have meeting space and services to accommodate groups and meetings.

 What’s Included On Princess Cruises